 Interviewing candidates for a Digital Marketing role can be tricky.
 Marketers don’t typically have a portfolio and, whilst case studies are handy, they normally show the results of a team effort rather than the work of a single person.
 If your skillset is less technical than the person you’re hiring it can be difficult to understand exactly how skilled they are.
-Having hired several members of the team at Optix (and having helped some of our clients to recruit) I have developed some techniques and a few standard questions to help me assess candidates in a fair and consistent way.
+Having hired, or been involved in hiring, most of the members of the team at Optix (and having helped some of our clients to recruit) I have developed some techniques and a few standard questions to help me assess candidates in a fair and consistent way.

 Disclaimer: While I have some experience recruiting I can’t claim to be an expert, particularly when compared to people who spend their entire careers working in this area.
 One thing I definitely know about is Digital Marketing and, over the years, I’ve figured out some good techniques for figuring out how much other people know and how they might fit into a team.